-VanClub projections have been adjusted to reflect the continued impacts of the pandemic.
-Based on conversations with IEC employers, RCTC projects there will be 35 active vanpools by the end of FY 2020/21.
-Table 2.0 includes projections of the number of vanpools between FY 2022/22 to FY 2025/26.
-The projections estimate that t will take over two additional fiscal years before VanClub can return to pre-COVID-19 levels.
+Based on conversations with IEC employers and their transition of employees back into their worksites, RCTC projects there will be 35 active vanpools by the end of FY 2021/22.
+Table 2.0 includes projections of the number of vanpools between FY 2022/23 to FY 2026/27.
+The projections estimate that it will take two additional fiscal years before VanClub can return to pre-pandemic levels.
 The increase in active vanpools will achieve VanClub's goals of expanding commuter transportation options, supplementing the bus/rail network, and increasing the number of participating vanpools.

-Table 2.0: Projected No. of Active Vanpools, FY 2020/21 - 2024/25
+Table 2.0: Projected No. of Active Vanpools, FY 2021/22 - 2026/27